 - Suspected of overstaying their visa

-- Suspected of having ties to terrorist or criminal organisations
+- Suspected of having ties to terrorist or criminal organizations

 - Previously overstayed a visit to the US